TheLBall/Fake-Arch-Linux-Format/README.md

-# Fake-Arch-Linux-Format
+# Fake-Linux-Format
-A fake Arch Linux format prank
+A fake Linux format prank
 Before you can prank someone with this, you need to install dialog.

-pacman -S dialog
+Most Linux distros include this however if your's doesn't, please install it using your distro's package manager.